agkozak/polyglot/README.md

 ![`bash` line editing](img/bash-line-editing.png)

+See below for instructions on how to enable `vi` mode in your shell.

 Polyglot Prompt uses one script (`polyglot.sh`) that can be sourced from the *rc* file (`.zshrc`, `.bashrc`, `.kshrc`, `.shrc`, or `.mkshrc`) of any supported shell:

     . /path/to/polyglot.sh